MadsHaerup/slack-poll-bot/README.md

 This route sends a Slack message containing a poll with two options: "Home" and "Office".
 Each option has a button to vote.

 When a user clicks a button, an interaction event is triggered.
 The interaction event is handled by Slack and sent to the /api/interaction route.
-This route logs the vote and sends a message thanking the user for voting.
+This route logs the vote.

 **/api/status**